The Best Spicy Pickled Eggs Recipe

 I must begin with a fair warning.
 These can be addictive!
 I take no responsibility for the pickled egg-eating habits that may develop once you have tried these delicious eggs.
 You have been warned.
 Please eat responsibly!

 The first step is to hard boil 8 eggs.

 The best method I've found is to place them in a pan of cool water and then place them on the stove.
 Turn the stove on high.
 Add a few pinches of salt to the water.
-When the water reaches a boil, cover the pan, and remove from the heat for 15 minutes.
+When the water reaches a boil, cover the pan, and remove it from the heat for 15 minutes.

-After 15 minutes pour out the hot water and replace with very cold water and some ice cubes.
+After 15 minutes pour out the hot water and replace it with very cold water and some ice cubes.
 Carefully crack and peel the eggs and set them aside for now.